boeselfr/Counterfactuals-xai-iml22/README.md

 **Week 10**: The progress this week included first making the dashboard walkthough more lay-user friendly by adding some more instructions and adding the option to manually toggle a walkthrough.
 Further, we added features to make developing counterfactuals more easy to the lay user, namely: automatically alter a user-selected part of the suggestion based on user-input keyword, add some text visualizations of the generated counterfactuals and finally add a roBERTa suggested label.
 Finally, we dockerized our application (see instructions below).

+**Week 12**: We added a new sentence tree visualization, replacing the old table of user submitted counterfactuals.
+We experimented with OpenAI counterfactual suggestions and improve the Polyjuice counterfactual suggestions.

 ## Versioning

 Reference.
 XaIML Schedule: https://docs.google.com/document/d/1qqaE6IMD2ETs0gxD21lwyvIUxh-3oSkGHbISOIWtPVQ/edit